Illicit cigarette trade: United States

 In the United States, each of the fifty states taxes cigarette packs at a different rate.
 In 1992, states charged an average of 25 cents.
 By January 2002, that average increased to 45 cents.
 Six months later, states, trying to compensate for budget deficits, raised their cigarette taxes to an average 54 cents.
-According to John D'Angelo of the U.S. government's Bureau of Alcohol, Tobacco, and Firearms (ATF), there is a "direct relationship between the increase in a state's tax and an increase in illegal trafficking."
+According to John D'Angelo of the U.S. government's Bureau of Alcohol, Tobacco, and Firearms (ATF), there is a "direct relationship between the increase in a state's tax and an increase in illegal trafficking".
 This is true with all psychotropic substances and, indeed, all forms of vice that may be desirable to individuals: the more the state or even the national government tries to repress the trade in any legal or illegal substance, the higher the prices, and with them the profit margins, become—and the greater the willingness of illicit marketers to meet the demand, and with it the willingness to commit other violent crimes to prevent the closure of the illicit markets, becomes.
-This is known as "the forbidden-fruit effect," among other references.
+This is known as "the forbidden-fruit effect", among other references.
 The U.S. government foiled funding operations by Al-Qaeda in New York in 1999 and Hezbollah in North Carolina in 2002.

 It has been reported that smuggling one truckload of cigarettes within the United States can lead to a profit of US$2 million.

 Laws specifically pertaining to cigarette smuggling in the United States have included the Contraband Cigarette Trafficking Act of 1978, which makes cigarette smuggling a felony punishable by up to five years in prison.

 One of the most notable places of cigarette smuggling in the United States is New York City.
 There, the cigarette tax is the second highest in the nation, at $6.86 per pack (federal, state, and municipal).
 Smugglers purchase cigarettes in other lower-tax states, such as nearby Pennsylvania, where the tax rate is only $3.61 per pack.
 If smugglers travel further to even lower-tax states, they can buy cigarettes for even less, such as Virginia, where the tax is only $0.30 per pack.
-As stated above, Interstate 95, since New York is one of the states through which it runs, became a favorite route for cigarette smuggling and drew the informal nickname of "New Tobacco Road"' from the practice.
+As stated above, Interstate 95, since New York is one of the states through which it runs, became a favorite route for cigarette smuggling and drew the informal nickname of "New Tobacco Road" from the practice.

 Increases in illicit cigarette seizures can follow increases in cigarette tax.
 The government of Massachusetts banned the sale of menthol cigarettes which has resulted in illicit interstate importation and sales.

 Anti-illicit trade

-World Health Organization (WHO): Protocol to Eliminate Illicit Trade in Tobacco Products is a multilateral treaty is aimed at combatting Illegal trade in tobacco products through controlling supply chain and international cooperation.
+World Health Organization (WHO) – the Protocol to Eliminate Illicit Trade in Tobacco Products is a multilateral treaty aimed at combating the illicit trade in tobacco products through controlling supply chain and international cooperation.
 Parties commit to establishing tracking and tracing system to reduce, with aims to eradicate, illicit trade.
 The Protocol has been signed by representatives of all 6 WHO regions.